Join our mailing list and stay up to date with the progress and opportunities at the Victorian Pride Centre

 Since 2013 Zoë most frequently appeared in comedy circles (including in her MICF award-winning show Trigger Warning) as Dave, a retrograde male comedian with a neck beard.
 But in 2018 she appeared as herself, sans Dave’s neck beard, with her hit festival offering Bossy Bottom.
 The show saw Zoe nominated for Best Comedy Performer at the Helpmann Awards and won her a prestigious Herald Angel Award in Edinburgh.
 Bossy Bottom was released on Amazon Prime Video in April 2020.

 “I am very Proud to become a Pride Ambassador for the Pride centre.
 Did I mention I am proud?
 This incredible new centre represents an exciting new era for our community.
-As a home for LGBTIQ+ community organisations it will provide a much-needed safe haven, a place to share and connect and, knowing us, probably party.
+As a home for LGBTIQA+ community organisations it will provide a much-needed safe haven, a place to share and connect and, knowing us, probably party.
 Not only that, but now that it’s all in the one building – it will provide a convenient place to bump into all of my exes.”

-Born in New Zealand, Jay migrated to Sydney in 2012 and later moved to Melbourne, where he has been actively involved with various LGBTIQ+ organisations and community groups.
+Born in New Zealand, Jay migrated to Sydney in 2012 and later moved to Melbourne, where he has been actively involved with various LGBTIQA+ organisations and community groups.
 Since 2014, Jay has been a proud stroke survivor, demonstrating remarkable resilience and dedication to volunteer work.

-Throughout his journey, Jay has been deeply committed to advocating for the LGBTIQ+ community, leveraging their experiences and insights to foster inclusivity and support.
+Throughout his journey, Jay has been deeply committed to advocating for the LGBTIQA+ community, leveraging their experiences and insights to foster inclusivity and support.
 With a loving and supportive partner since 1999, he continues to inspire those around them.

 As a VPC Ambassador, Jay is excited and honoured to support and promote the Victorian Pride Centre, contributing to its mission of creating a safe and vibrant space for the community.